kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 DSR and Overlay networking mode support is already implemented in Windows kube-proxy and has been extensively tested in the Windows CI pipeline.
 This proposal is to promote the existing implementations to GA.

+Additionally, DSR support on Windows is supported on both EKS and AKS.
+Both DSR and overlay networking support have been used in the Windows CI pipelines running release-informing

 ### User Stories (Optional)